Home » Repayment » Parent PLUS Loans » Help! My Child Isn’t Making Parent PLUS Loan Payments

 Under the law, it is the parent’s job.
 Morally and ethically speaking, the child should help whenever possible.

-Thus, borrowers have several options to lower monthly payments and potentially have the debt forgiven.
+Programs like these provide borrowers with ways to reduce their monthly payments and, in some cases, qualify for debt forgiveness.
 This article breaks down the many options available for Parent PLUS loan repayment.
-Parent PLUS loan borrowers may even be able to manage the debt living on social security.
+It is even possible for Parent PLUS loan borrowers to manage the debt living on limited income sources, such as social security.

 Transferring Parent PLUS Loans to the Student